COVID-19 Vaccines: Myth Versus Fact

 MYTH: Getting the COVID-19 vaccine means I can stop wearing my mask and taking coronavirus precautions.

-The CDC continues to recommend that masks and physical distancing are required when going to the doctor’s office, hospitals or long-term care facilities.
+The CDC also recommends that masks and physical distancing are required when going to the doctor’s office, hospitals or long-term care facilities, including all Johns Hopkins hospitals, care centers and offices.

-Johns Hopkins Medicine will review these new guidelines in the coming days.
-Our current safety guidelines have not changed and we still require all individuals to wear masks inside all of our facilities.
+Johns Hopkins Medicine’s current mask safety guidelines have not changed, and we still require all individuals to wear masks inside all of our facilities.

 MYTH: Getting the COVID-19 vaccine gives you COVID-19.